Uses of Recombinant DNA Technology (AQA A Level Biology): Revision Note

 • More cost-effective to produce large volumes (i.e. there is an unlimited availability)

-• Simpler (with regards to using prokaryotic cells)
+• Simpler (when using prokaryotic cells)

 • Faster to produce many proteins